virtual-cast/Zenject/README.md

 ### <a id="dicontainer-methods-instantiate"></a>DiContainer.Instantiate

 These instantiate methods might be useful for example inside a custom factory.
-Note however that in most cases, you can probably get away with using a normal <a href="#creating-objects-dynamically">Factory</a> instead without needing to directly reference DiContainer.
+Note however that in most cases, you can probably get away with using a normal [Factory](#creating-objects-dynamically) instead without needing to directly reference DiContainer.

 When instantiating objects directly, you can either use DiContainer or you can use IInstantiator, which DiContainer inherits from.
 IInstantiator exists because often, in custom factories, you are only interested in the instantiate operation so you don't need the Bind, Resolve, etc. methods